-According to Chemistry for Biologists, water has a relatively high specific heat capacity, meaning it takes a lot of heat to raise its temperature.
+Water has a high specific heat capacity, meaning it takes a lot of heat to raise its temperature.
 Thus, water absorbs much heat without the temperature of the organism being raised.
 This prevents enzymes from becoming overheated and failing to function.

-Cells work via chemical reactions.
 The sum total of chemical reactions within an organism is called metabolism.
 Water is a metabolite, or a chemical involved in reactions.
-It is necessary for the continued survival of both plants and animals.
+In this way, it is is necessary for the continued survival of both plants and animals.

 Water as Living Environment

-Water-based organisms such as fish require water to breathe.
-According to the Northeast Fisheries Science Center, these organisms directly breathe oxygen dissolved in water.
+Water-based organisms such as fish require water to breathe, directly breathing the oxygen dissolved in water.
 Without a water supply, they could not access oxygen and would suffocate.

 Water also helps insulate the living environment for these organisms.
-Chemistry for Biologists says that water is kept warm for fish during the winter months by ice on the surface of the water.
+When the body of water is deep enough, the water keeps fish warm during the winter months, even when ice forms on the surface of the water.